 - The tree is messy.
 Most everyone expects to rake up leaves from a deciduous tree, but you might be surprised by fruit, berries, or seed pods that make a huge mess of your yard each year.

-- The is weak and prone to damage.
+- The tree is weak and prone to damage.
 Some trees are brittle by nature and very susceptible to wind damage or injury from heavy snow and ice.
 Ash trees, as well as now being susceptible to emerald ash borer, are notoriously brittle and prone to damage.

 - The tree is susceptible to pests and diseases.
 It can come as a great surprise when that disease or pest problem that lurked 1,000 miles away suddenly reaches your region, just as our tree is beginning to look good.
 Some types of elm, pine, walnut, and ash have all succumbed to epidemics of pests or diseases at various times.

 - The species causes allergies.
 Pollen production from certain trees can make life pretty miserable for sensitive individuals during the spring flowering season.

 - The tree has roots with water-seeking tendencies that threaten water mains or septic tanks.
 Some trees are much worse than others at seeking out water wherever it is—including your underground water and sewer lines.

 - The dense shade of the tree may make it impossible to grow grass or other plants.
 It should come without saying that trees cast shade, but the degree of dense shade can surprise you if you've planted a large-leaved specimen, such as catalpa.

 - Some trees affect the soil in a manner that makes other plants suffer.
 Pine trees of all kinds will drop needles that could change the pH of the surrounding soil if additional certain conditions are met.
 And black walnut actually puts a toxin in the ground that kills many other plants.

 01 of 09